SupercedeTech/persistent-postgresql-streaming/README.md

 ## Building these libraries

-At the time of writing, these libraries depend on as-yet-unreleased versions of `persistent` and `persistent-postgresql`, which you will need to build these streaming libraries.
-These versions are `2.13.2.0` and `2.13.2.0` (not a typo, they're the same.)
+At the time of writing, these libraries depend on just-released versions of `persistent` and `persistent-postgresql`, which you will need to build these streaming libraries.
+These versions are `2.13.2.1` and `2.13.2.1` (not a typo, they're the same.)

-The `stack.yaml` file already specifies that the project should use the unreleased versions - but if you're not using Stack, you'll have to incorporate them into your build system yourself.
+The `stack.yaml` file already specifies that the project should use those versions - but if you're not using Stack, you'll have to incorporate them into your build system yourself.

 ## Using these libraries